How Many Years Will It Take Of The AL Clubbing The NL In Interleague (On A 12 Year Win Streak) Before Things Change?

 2016 MLB Team Salaries Links Page here.

 Posted on April 10, 2016, in MLB Interleague and tagged a.j. burnett, adam wainwright, adrian gonzalez, al central, AL East, AL West, albert pujols, All 30 MLB Teams, American league, arizona diamondbacks, Atlanta Braves, baltimore orioles, bartolo colon, boston red sox, Brian McCann, bryce harper, c.j. wilson, Carl Crawdford, cc sabathia, chicago cubs, chicago white sox, chris davis, cincinnati reds, Clayton Kershaw.
 Felix Hernandez, cleveland indians, cliff lee, cole hamels, colorado rockies, Coors Field, david price, detroit tigers, freddie freeman, hanley ramirez, houston astros, hunter pence, ian kennedy, jacoby ellsbury, James Shields and Cliff Lee, Jaspn Heyward, jayson werth, jered weaver, joey votto, jon lester, jordan zimmermann, josh hamilton, justin upton, justin verlander, kansas city royals, la angels, la dodgers, mark teixeira, matt cain, matt holliday, max scherzer, miami marlins, Mike Trout, milwaukee brewers, minnesota twins, MLB Interleague record, MLB Runs Scoring Survivor 2016, national league, new york mets, new york yankees, NL Central, NL east, nl west, oakland athletics, pablo sandoval, philadelphia phillies, pittsburgh pirates, prince fielder, robinson cano, roy halladay, ryan braun, san diego padres, san francisco giants, seattle mariners, shin-soo choo, st louis cardinals, tampa bay rays, texas rangers, toronto blue jays, trevor story, washington nationals, willie mays, yoenis cespedes, yu darvish, zack greinke.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on How Many Years Will It Take Of The AL Clubbing The NL In Interleague (On A 12 Year Win Streak) Before Things Change?.